bcgov/bcgov-rstats-public-presentations/2020-07-UseR2020-bcdata/bcdata_outline.md

   - many records, non-spatial and spatial
   - searchable interface, downloadable by point and click

-- but manual download means link between "aquire" and "import" is broken
+- but manual download means link between "acquire" and "import" is broken

 - APIs
   - catalogue API